 Owner: Financial Aid

-Pertains to: Graduate students
+Pertains to: Students

 Section 484 of the Higher Education Act (HEA) requires that a student be maintaining satisfactory progress in their course of study in order to receive financial aid under the program authorized under Title IV of the HEA.